 We do not refer to this product as food waste or wasted food because it is often not waste, nor is it being wasted.
 Instead, it’s most often perfectly good product without a market.
-In most casts, unsold inventory is aggregated in one central location and ready to be distributed.
+In most cases, unsold inventory is aggregated in one central location and ready to be distributed.
 What’s difficult about unsold product is that it’s often influenced by changing demand forces outside a business’ control, such as weather patterns or customer purchasing fluctuations.

 Consequently, despite being saleable, large quantities of unsold product end up in the landfill.
-The first step to scoping a company’s food recovery or waste diversion program is recognizing which product categories are applicable for donation, liquidation or animal feed markets.
+The first step to scoping a company’s food recovery or waste diversion program is recognizing which product categories are applicable for donation, discounts, or animal feed markets.

 Comprised of: discounted product, donations, inventory losses, shrink, unsaleables.

 Distressed product is a subset of a company’s unsold inventory that is in jeopardy of being wasted if not managed or redistributed appropriately.
 Food often gets categorized as distressed due to expiration dates and either 1) clauses within customer contracts mandating a certain number of days of shelf-life, or 2) commitments by the supplier to only offer the freshest, most aesthetically-pleasing product available.

 Businesses typically look to different outlet channels depending on the “level” of distress.
 For example, a food manufacturer might be comfortable offering product with 90 days until expiration at a 20 to 40 percent discount to its existing customers as an “opportunistic buy”.
-Anything between 30 and 90 days, on the other hand, might be discounted 50 to 70 percent and sold exclusively to outlets and liquidation markets, so as not to cannibalize sales with its existing customers.
+Anything between 30 and 90 days, on the other hand, might be discounted 50 to 70 percent and sold exclusively to outlets and secondary markets, so as not to cannibalize sales with its existing customers.